MicrosoftDocs/OData-docs/Odata-docs/odatalib/whats-new/odatalib-8.md

 ## Changes in `Microsoft.OData.Client`

-### Added support for `HttpClientFactory`
+### Added support for `IHttpClientFactory`

 In OData .NET 7, the `DataServiceContext` class had a `HttpClientHandlerProvider` that allowed developer to provide custom instances of `HttpClientHandler` for making requests.
 The `HttpClientHandlerProvider` was based on a custom `IHttpClientHandlerProvider` interface.
-Customers desired the familiar `HttpClientFactory` class, but we could not support because it would result in breaking changes.
+Customers requested support for the familiar `IHttpClientFactory` interface, but we could not support because it would result in breaking changes.

-In OData .NET 8, `DataServiceContext` now has a `HttpClientFactory` property of type `HttpClientFactory`.
+In OData .NET 8, `DataServiceContext` now has a `HttpClientFactory` property of type `IHttpClientFactory`.
 This allows developers to provide custom `HttpClient` instances and control their lifetimes.
 Subsequently, we have removed the `IHttpClientHandlerProvider` interface and the `DataServiceContext.HttpClientProvider` property.

 ### Renamed `IBaseEntityType.Context` to `DataServiceContext`